Pleasant-Knight/cool_interviews/src/Planning_Good_Robotics_Software.md

 > The goal is not just working code, but code that will continue to work easily.
 > “Good design doesn’t come for free, it’s an investment.
 But it pays for itself, and sooner than you might think.”
+>  The real goal of software development is to build systems that stay simple, clear, and easy to change as they grow.

 **🤖 Robotics Lesson**
 In robotics, a system that “just works” in simulation might fail in the field.